-File Server A network environment in which the nodes communicate with a
+File Server A network environment in which the nodes communicate with a file server, and not directly with other nodes.
+NetWare 3.12 and

 Banyan VINES are file server networking products.

 Frame A group of data sent through the network.
 Also called a